[For the download on Greek conditional sentences, see below]

 Nausicaa, fair robed; and at once she marvelled at the dream,

-and left, to go through the palace and to tell it to her parents,
+and left to go through the palace, so she might tell it to her parents,

 her dear father and mother: and she found them, for they were within.

 Even such writers as challenging as Thucydides can write sentences whose order of words can be reproduced in English:

 τοιούτῳ μὲν πάθει οἱ Ἀθηναῖοι περιπεσόντες ἐπιέζοντο, ἀνθρώπων τ᾽ ἔνδον θνῃσκόντων καὶ γῆς ἔξω δῃουμένης.

 ¶ Such was the affliction that the Athenians had fallen into and were being crushed by, with people dying in the city and the land outside being ravaged.